Remote-Sensing-of-Land-Resource-Lab/pyxccd/README.rst

    pip install pyxccd

-Note: it only supports windows and linux system so far.
-Please contact the author if you wish to install it in the macOS system.
+Note: the installation has been cross-platform (windows, Linux and MacOS).
+Contact the author (remotesensingsuy@gmail.com) if you have problems for installation

 2. Using pyxccd for pixel-based processing (more see `jupyter examples <tool/notebook/pyxccd_example.ipynb>`_)
 ----------------------------------------------------------------------------------------------------------------